mre/endler.dev/content/posts/2019/kubernetes/index.md

 through its API.
 For example, jobs can be tagged for service discovery.
 At trivago, we tag all services, which expose metrics, with `trv-metrics`.
 This way, Prometheus finds the services via Consul and periodically scrapes the `/metrics` endpoint for new data.
-Same can be done for logs by integrating [Loki] for example.
+The same can be done for logs by integrating [Loki] for example.

 There are many other examples for extensibility: